brycie-boy/The_Cosmos/Eternalism.md

 ## Eternalism  # 🧠

-Eternalism is a view proposes the existence of an eternal component of the individual, or an eternal ground of the universe. it is refered to in Buddhism the view of existance.
+Eternalism is a philosophical view proposes the existence of an eternal component of the individual, or an eternal ground of the universe.
+It is refered to in Buddhism as the view of existence.
 The teaching of [[Dependant Origination]] avoids this position.

 ___